 Negotiating a complex world amid a changing political landscape

-Amid these turbulent political times, the UNC Charlotte Counseling Center affirms its commitment to diversity, equity and inclusion.
+Amid these turbulent political times, UNC Charlotte Counseling & Psychological Services affirms its commitment to diversity, equity and inclusion.
 The Center, through its work with individual students and in its outreach to the University community, aspires to create an affirming, accessible, and safe environment that celebrates human diversity.
 We understand diversity to include but not be limited to: race, ethnicity, gender identify and expression, sexual identity, sex, age, socio-economic status, religion, ability, nationality, and language.
 We are dedicated to social justice through increased awareness of the effects of oppression, prejudice, and discrimination.